 The Hugh Sharp collection contains a fine copy of the first edition of the Authorised or King James Bible [Shelfmark: H.S.385].

 The Bible in Scotland

 Some Bibles in our collections were used to record generations of the families who owned them.
 Others still are fine examples of Scottish bindings, demonstrating the high esteem their owners held them in.
 Images of some of these are available in the Scottish Bookbinding section of our Digital Gallery.
-Increasingly this kind of information about our copies is being added to our main catalogue.
+Increasingly this kind of information about our copies is being added to Library Search.

 The Bible in Scots